 I’m very excited to share with you the new and improved Secure Communication offering from Appdome!
 Preventing MitM attacks has never been easier.

-Why Preventing MitM Attacks Is So Important in Mobile Apps
+Why Preventing MitM Attacks Is Important to Secure Mobile Apps and Connections

 Mobile apps connect to all sorts of external services.
-They connect to their host server to authenticate users, download content, initiate requests and actions.
-They also connect to external services embedded in the app, such as payment providers, analytics vendors, location services and more.
-As a mobile app connects with the outside world, hackers and malicious parties can intercept and spy of each connection and use unprotected connections to steal data, compromise users and destroy the user experience and your brand.
-Preventing MitM attacks is the key to ensuring secure communications.
+They connect to their host server to authenticate users, to download content, to connect to other mobile resources, and more.
+Mobile apps also connect to 3rd party services embedded in the app, such as payment providers, analytics vendors, location services, and more.
+As a mobile app connects with the outside world, hackers and malicious parties can intercept and spy on each connection, exploit unprotected connections to steal data, compromise the app, and destroy the user experience and your brand.
+Preventing MitM attacks is a very important part of ensuring secure connections and delivering a layered security defense.
 In fact, OWASP, a leading nonprofit foundation that works to improve the security of software, lists insecure communication as one of its OWASP Mobile Top 10 risks.

 Top 3 Ways to Prevent MitM Attacks on Mobile apps